jorgecarleitao/arrow2/README.md

 * Read and write of delta-encoded utf8 to and from parquet
 * parquet roundtrip of all supported arrow types.
+* Async writer of the Arrow stream format

 ## Features in pyarrow not in this crate